santoshjoseph99/blog2/content/blog/post17/index.md

 path: "/javascript-get-set"
 tags: ["javascript"]
 featuredImage: "./image17.jpg"
-excerpt: javascript get & set
+description: javascript get & set
 created: 2018-08-22
-updated: 2018-08-22
+date: 2018-08-22
 ---

 Javascript `get/set` for ES6 (or Ecmascript2015 if you prefer) is an under used feature.
 Some people it seems really do not like the use of it.
 I think it is undervalued and should be used more.
 So this is a basic example:

 ```
 class Foo {
   realBar = 0;